 A satisfied customer – a prosperous business.
 Keep this motto in your head because it will pave the successful way for your business endeavors.
 There is a whole separate science dedicated to pleasing customers and satisfying their needs.
-Quite often, they are not only looking for the perfect product or service, but are deeply impressed by the way in which the latter are being offered and communicated.
+Quite often, they are not only looking for the perfect product or service but are deeply impressed by the way in which the latter is being offered and communicated.
 Special attitude and attention is what strikes the users’ ego and plays a decisive role in their eventual return to the store, be it online or a brick-and-mortar shop.

 Online communication is essential because it is the only way through which readers are able to “give a face” to the anonymous business person sitting on the other side of the computer screen.
 It creates trust between vendors and consumers!
 So far so good, but how can you keep your head cool when conflict arises and emotions run high?
 How to comfort an angry customer online and make them fascinated and impressed with your customer service despite the unpleasant circumstances?

-Here is a list of 22 simple, yet very effective steps, for not only creating a positive online image, but also achieving a high level of client satisfaction:
+Here is a list of 22 simple, yet very effective steps, for not only creating a positive online image but also achieving a high level of client satisfaction: